HenriSchulte/Danish-Fact-Verification/README.md

 The remaining settings are only relevant to fine-tuning the model and are not used in the pipeline.

-## RUN ON WINDOWS
+## Run on Windows

 The pipeline can be run in two ways, either by entering a claim directly in the command line or by providing a TSV-file containing claims and labels.
 Before running the pipeline, ensure that your Python environment contains the necessary libraries listed in requirements.txt.
 Additionally, you must provide the classifier with a fine-tuned model and add the path in config.json.
 Our fine-tuned model is available [here](https://1drv.ms/u/s!ApeFSUYI66oql9JGAX25hVLTszcD_w?e=iVIYm5).
+Ensure that all directories referenced in config.json exist.

 Entering claims directly:
 1. Open the command line and navigate to the current directory